NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/matchmaker-fulu.md

 trait03: "fulu"
 trait04: "magical"
 trait05: "talisman"
-trait06: "common"
+trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "10"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
 description: "**Usage** affixed to armor  **Activate** `pf2:0` envision  **Trigger** You attempt a Diplomacy check to Make an Impression.  * * *  This red fulu contains blessings for one's relationship from Shelyn, goddess of beauty and love.
 You get a +2 status bonus to the Diplomacy check, and if you roll a critical failure on the check, you get a failure instead."
 powerTitle1:
 actionEconomy1:
 type1: